Skip to content

 Does Quizlet have spaced repetition?
 Yes, but free Learn caps at 5 rounds per set.
 See Plus, Anki FSRS-6, and LearnClash.

 Quizlet spaced repetition is real.
-The phrase is narrower than it sounds, and the cap got tighter in 2026.
+It’s also narrower than the phrase sounds, and the free cap got tighter in 2026.

 This guide shows what Quizlet free, Quizlet Plus, Anki FSRS-6, and LearnClash actually schedule across sessions.
 For the full science, see LearnClash’s spaced repetition playbook, then start a 3-minute study-techniques duel.